 - Balance Transfer Fee: 3% if at a promotional APR, no fee if at regular APR

-- Cash Advance Fee: 3% of amount advance, but not less than $3
+- Cash Advance Fee: 5% of the amount of the cash advance, but not less than $5

 - Late Payment Fee: Up to $40

 Venture Rewards vs. Citi Premier® Card: Which is Better for Travel?

 If you’re considering a general travel rewards credit card that carries an annual fee, there’s a good chance that you’re comparing the Venture Rewards card to the card_name.

 And that makes sense.
 While the Venture Rewards card made our best travel rewards cards list for its flat-rate rewards, the Citi Premier also made that list for its bonus spending categories.

 So it may be up to you to review your own spending habits to see which is the best from a rewards perspective.